Alginate Impression and Diagnostic Study Model Techniques (AGD 250)

 Presenter: Ellen Gambardella, CDA, RDA, M.Ed., FADAA and Rita J. Johnson, COA, RDH, MA Bus

-Ellen Gambardella, CDA, RDA, M.Ed., FADAA In a nationwide search, Ellen Gambardella, CDA, M.Ed., was selected as the “Most Effective Dental Assistant Educator in the United States”.
+Ellen Gambardella, CDA, RDA, M.Ed., FADAA In a nationwide search, Ellen was selected as the “Most Effective Dental Assistant Educator in the United States”.
 The Massachusetts Dental Society presented her with the “Special Award for Teacher of the Year” and the “Volunteer Auxiliary of the Year” award.
 She is the recipient of the Goldin Foundation Award for Excellence in Education and the Dr. LeClaire Dental Health Professional Award for innovative and impassioned teaching.
 The United States Air Force recognized Ellen for her educational support of the 66th Dental Flight and Medical Group.
 She has been appointed by the Massachusetts Department of Education to develop Dental Assisting teacher licensing examinations.
 A former faculty member of Tufts and Northeastern Universities, Ellen has lectured nationally and internationally, is an author, and has vast experience in the area of accelerated learning.
-She has been featured in The Dental Assistant Journal on “Maximizing Efficiency in the Dental Office” and was awarded the title of "Fellow" from the American Dental Assistants Association.
+She has been featured in The Dental Assistant Journal on “Maximizing Efficiency in the Dental Office” and was awarded the title of “Fellow” from the American Dental Assistants Association.
+DANB has enrolled Ellen in the Dr. Samuel Harris National Museum of Dentistry Commemoration Program where an engraved brick with her name is displayed for her outstanding commitment to the profession.

 Rita Johnson, COA, RDH, MA Bus, is a former treatment coordinator in a private orthodontic practice and a former professor at Middlesex Community College, where she received the Outstanding Faculty Recognition Award.
 Rita is also the recipient of the “Volunteer Contributions for Auxiliaries” award, given by the Massachusetts Dental Society.
 Rita worked at Brontes Technologies, where she was involved in the research and development of digital orthodontics.
 She is currently employed by 3M Oral Care Solutions Division, where she serves as Digital Practice Specialist.
 Rita has written RDH curriculum, authored articles, patented orthodontic products, and has vast experience in the area of practice management.